The United States Stole Iraqi Gold & Oil Hoax Debunked!

 Support Us!

-If you like our work, support us by visiting our sponsors, or even donating to our fund.
-Any help you can render is greatly appreciated!
+If you like our work, please support us by visiting our sponsors, or donating to our fund.
+Thank you!

 Of course the USA invaded Irak FIRST.
 Did you forget 1993?
 June 27 they bombed Bagdad.